 Today, digestive disorders affect the quality of life of a growing proportion of the world's population.
 Among the most common food intolerances, lactose and gluten intolerances are distinguished by their sometimes similar disorders and their repercussions on the diet of the individuals concerned.

 But what about people who suffer from both intolerances?
 Is this possible?
-If so, what diet should they choose to ensure their health and well-being?
-Our team tells you all about lactose and gluten intolerance.
+Yes, it is, What to eat What should you choose to protect your health and well-being?
+Our team can tell you more about double intolerance to lactose and gluten.

-Can you be lactose intolerant and gluten intolerant at the same time?
+Can you be lactose and gluten intolerant at the same time?

 Lactose intolerance or 'alactasia' and gluten intolerance are characterised by different biological mechanisms.
-They can also coexist in the same personThis is particularly true because certain genetic predispositions can make an individual more susceptible to developing several food intolerances. that an overall fragility of the digestive system opens the way to various disorders and pathologies.
+They can also coexist in the same personThis is because certain genetic predispositions can make an individual more susceptible to developing several food intolerances and that an overall fragility of the digestive system opens the way to various disorders and pathologies.

-When gluten intolerance is linked to coeliac disease, an autoimmune condition that causes inflammation of the small intestine when gluten is ingested, damage to the small intestine can reduce production of the enzyme lactase and lead to secondary lactose intolerance.
-In this specific case, alactasia is generally temporary and improves with a strict gluten-free diet.
+When gluten intolerance is linked to coeliac disease, an autoimmune pathology that causes inflammation of the small intestine when gluten is ingested, damage to the small intestine can contribute to the development of the disease. reduce production of the enzyme lactase and lead to secondary lactose intolerance.
+In this specific case, alactasia (lactose intolerance) is generally temporary and is reduced by a strict gluten-free diet.

 What are the challenges of a dual food intolerance?

-Identifying lactose intolerance and gluten intolerance can be difficult, as they are sometimes accompanied by identical symptoms: bloating, abdominal pain, diarrhoea, chronic fatigue, etc.
+Lactose intolerance and gluten intolerance can be difficult to identify because they are accompanied by sometimes identical manifestations bloating, abdominal pain, diarrhoea, chronic fatigue, etc.

 A precise diagnosis is therefore necessary to identify the intolerance or intolerances experienced and adopt an adapted lifestyle.

 For lactoseWe recommend that you a hydrogen breath test or a blood test.
-It is also possible to have the lactase supplementation test from LACTOLERANCE (rapid self-diagnosis).
+It is also possible to have the lactase supplementation test from LACTOLERANCE (fast, simple and reliable self-diagnosis). ✅

 For glutenwe recommend that you a blood test to measure antibodies or an intestinal biopsy to confirm coeliac disease.